harveyff/slate/source/index.html.md

 [Explorer](https://explorer.coss.io) URL : `https://explorer.coss.io`

-Through the COSS explorer, you can query block/transaction/user/asset/market and other information.
+Through the SIKIX explorer, you can query block/transaction/user/asset/market and other information.

 ## Get Transaction By Id